Procida: A Guide to Visiting Italy’s Most Colorful Island

 This restaurant was my absolute savior on Procida.
 It is located right by the harbor where the ferries leave from and arrive to.

-I ate here around three times and the food is simple, yet delicious.
+I ate here around three times, and the food is simple, yet delicious.
 The menu is ever-changing depending on the season and what they have in for the day.
 I had everything from fried anchovies to homemade pasta here.

-3. Pasticceria Bar Roma for Lingua di Bue
+Pasticceria Bar Roma for Lingua di Bue

-However, the island’s most famous dish is a sweet pastry filled with cream and local lemons, called Lingua di Bue (or Lingua di Procida).
+Procida’s most famous dish is a sweet pastry filled with cream and local lemons, called Lingua di Bue (or Lingua di Procida).

-Roughly translating to Ox Tongue, the pastry is a long rectangular shape that apparently looks strikingly similar to an ox’s tongue although I didn’t see the resemblance.
+Roughly translating to ox tongue, the pastry is a long, rectangular shape that looks strikingly similar to an ox’s tongue, although I didn’t see the resemblance (probably by choice).
+This dessert is so special to the island that it has received special protective status.

 They can be bought throughout the island, but one of the best places to get them is Pasticceria Bar Roma by the main port.
 They offer a large selection, including flavors other than the traditional lemon.